Level: Beginner to Intermediate // Read Time: 5 – 10min

 Now, find the Volume Envelope section of your sampler…

 Here you’ll usually find what’s known as an ADSR (Attack-Decay-Sustain-Release) envelope.
-First, set your Sustain to -inf because, as we discussed above, drum sounds have no sustain.
+First, set your Sustain to -inf because, as we discussed above, percussive sounds have no sustain.

 You’ll probably want to set your Attack quite low as well, somewhere around 5ms, or as low as your sampler will go.
 Depending on the sample you’ve used you may also want to adjust the starting point of the sample.